YangLing0818/YangLing0818.github.io/_pages/about.md

 * Representation Learning (CVPR 2020, ICML 2022, KDE 2023, TNNLS 2023)
 * AI for Science (AAAI 2024, ICLR 2024)

-If you are interested, please feel free to email me.
+<font color="red"> I am actively looking for full-time positions and postdoc positions. </font> Feel free to email me.
 Alternatively, my WeChat is jifengjianhao_yl.

 # <font color=red> What's New </font>
 * One paper about improved training algorithm of Diffusion Transformers (DiT), DDPMs and Score SDEs is accepted by **CVPR 2024**.